-- (ii) identifies the land which is the subject of the planning proposal (if the planning proposal relates to a particular site or sites), and - (iii) is approved by the Director-General of the Department of Planning, or (our emphasis added) - (b) justified by a study prepared in support of the planning proposal which gives consideration to the objective of this direction, or - (c) in accordance with the relevant Regional Strategy or Sub-Regional Strategy prepared by the Department of Planning which gives consideration to the objective of this direction, or - (d) of minor significance.
+- (ii) identifies the land which is the subject of the planning proposal (if the planning proposal relates to a particular site or sites), and - (iii) is approved by the Director-General of the Department of Planning, or (our emphasis added) - (b) justified by a study prepared in support of the planning proposal which gives consideration to the objective of this direction, or

+- (c) in accordance with the relevant Regional Strategy or Sub-Regional Strategy prepared by the Department of Planning which gives consideration to the objective of this direction, or - (d) of minor significance.

 As noted in the section above, an Aircraft Noise Strategy has been prepared in accordance with the direction.
-This Strategy is provided at Appendix E and addressed at Section 6.4 of this report.
+The Strategy has been drafted with the specific intent that it be adopted as part of the Marrickville DCP upon gazettal of any LEP amendment.
+This Strategy is provided at Appendix F and addressed at Section 6.4 of this report.